eslint/eslint/docs/rules/jsx-quotes.md

+# jsx-quotes

-# enforce the consistent use of either double or single quotes in JSX attributes (jsx-quotes)
+Enforces the consistent use of either double or single quotes in JSX attributes.

 JSX attribute values can contain string literals, which are delimited with single or double quotes.